 - Place the disengage lever in the appropriate position.
 The lever should have a “free spool” or “disengaged” option.
 Set the lever to release the cable, allowing you to pull it away from the winch manually.

-- Pull the winch cable as far as it will go to the anchor.
+- Pull the cable as far as it will go to the anchor.
 Pulling too much of the line out will result in unnecessary slack.
 Place the cable’s end next to the anchor.
-Also, if the winch cable fails to reach the anchor, look for a different anchor closer to your vehicle.
+Also, if the cable fails to reach the anchor, look for a different anchor closer to your vehicle.

 Protecting yourself and those around you